AntoineDoncieux/crop_diversity_knowledge_networks/README.md

 Doncieux, A., Rignault A., Renard D., Caillon S. Networking supports crop diversity decisions: insights from the Gaillac wine-growing region.
 Submitted to Ecology and Society.

+Data and code that support the findings of this study are partially available from the GitHub repository: anonymized for blind peer review.
 Data jeopardizing the anonymity of the research participants has been removed.
-Therefore, the results of Figure 5, Tables 3 and 4 will not be reproducible.
 Our research project complies with the European General Data Protection Regulation (RGPD) on the protection of individual information under the reference 2-21088.

 Please contact me if something goes wrong with the code, or for any question.